 There are many misunderstood concepts surrounding estate planning.
 For example, many believe that estate planning is only relevant for extremely wealthy or elderly individuals.
 Simply put, this is not true.
 Estate planning involves setting up a plan that details someone’s personal wishes should they pass away or lose the ability to make decisions.

 An estate plan includes more than wills and trusts, it also relies on careful and professional advice that is personalized to your condition.
 Estate planning is one of the most important steps a person can take to make sure that their final property and health care wishes are honored.

-Sean J Nichols PLLC is located in Plymouth, MI. we commonly work with clients in Livonia, Romulus, Garden City, Northville, Canton, and many other cities within Southeast Michigan.
+The law offices of Sean J Nichols, PLLC is located in Plymouth, MI.
+We work with clients in Livonia, Romulus, Garden City, Northville, Canton, and many other cities within Southeast Michigan.
 Our role is to use our knowledge, expertise and experience to craft the right plan for you.